studentkittens/lncs-pandoc/paper.md

 ~~~

 **Synchronizing repository with remotes:** After adding files to a repository
-the meta data is updated with the ,,connected" repositories (remotes) by pulling
+the metadata is updated with the ,,connected" repositories (remotes) by pulling
 changes from a specific remote and pushing current changes to the remote.

 ~~~bash